Master of / Postgraduate Diploma in Professional Accounting (Mixed-mode)

 Suitable candidates may be invited to attend admission interviews.

-# Applicants who have completed courses in Financial Accounting, Business Law, Economics, Management, and Statistics are deemed to be business degree holders.
+# Applicants who have completed courses in Financial Accounting, Business Law, Economics, Statistics, Management and Marketing are deemed to be business degree holders.

 - You have to complete 7 Core Subjects (21 credits) for the PgDPA award;